1. We Must Fight For Better Healthcare Now

 But don’t worry…I HAVE A PLAN!

 As part of my Fair Deal for Nevada, I have been working alongside top doctors at UNLV and other medical experts to come up with new ways to not just get doctors into the state, but keep them here too.
-Currently, we are working on a program to increase the amount of in-state residencies while reducing the student-debt burden from medical school for new doctors who do their medical education, residency, and practice in-state.

 There is no doubt that the success of these programs would save our citizens money, create more health insurance options, and bring money into the state with all the successful practicing doctors that could be living here.

-2. We Will Give Our Children the Education They Deserve
+2. We Will Save Our Schools

 Aren’t you all sick and tired of hearing people talk about how bad our education system in Nevada is every single year?
 You would think that after being ranked at the bottom of our nation for education every year, something would have been done.
 Somehow, even after decades, our politicians have managed to successfully accomplish nothing.